Khinexin/student-registration/README.md

 - [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 - [Maven 3](https://maven.apache.org)
+- Database: MySql / Postgresql

-## Running the application locally
+# Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.demo.studentregistration.StudentRegistrationApplication` class from your IDE.